Coco Gauff sets up Australian Open showdown vs. Naomi Osaka - WHIZ News

 The double-faults kept coming Wednesday, nine in all.
 The deficits, too: First, she dropped the opening set against 74th-ranked Sorana Cirstea.
 Then, after forcing a third, Gauff fell behind by a break, ceding 14 of 16 points with a series of mistakes.
 Later, after getting even at 3-all, Gauff was a mere two points from a loss.

 None of that mattered.
 As she already keeps showing, over and over, Gauff is not a typical 15-year-old.
 Not a typical tennis player, either.
-And by getting past Cirstea 4-6, 6-3, 7-5 in a little more than two hours, she now has set up yet another Grand Slam showdown against Naomi Osaka.
+And by getting past Cirstea 4-6, 6-3, 7-5 in a little more than two hours thanks to a more aggressive approach in the late going, she now has set up yet another Grand Slam showdown against Naomi Osaka.

+“I kind of felt the momentum changing,” Gauff said about turning things around against Cirstea.
+“I knew I had to keep pressing.”

 Less than five months after their memorable meeting at the U.S. Open — Osaka won that one in straight sets, then consoled a crying Gauff on court and encouraged her to address the spectators — the two will meet again.
 Like that time, Osaka is the major’s reigning champion and Gauff is making her debut at the tournament.

-Late in the third set, Gauff was told by the chair umpire that a serve she hit didn’t count because Cirstea had indicated she wasn’t ready to receive the ball.
-Gauff said she never looks at an opponent before serving and asked for a head’s up next time.

-When the point was played for real, Gauff won it and, from up at the net, stared in Cirstea’s direction and yelled.
-There was plenty more of that sort of celebrating the rest of the way, and Gauff was supported by a Melbourne Arena crowd that chanted, “Let’s go, Coco!
+All the while, Gauff was supported by a Melbourne Arena crowd that chanted, “Let’s go, Coco!
 Let’s go!”

 Her father, Corey, was animated in the stands, too, except when he was squeezing his eyes shut at critical moments.